-Following a surgical operation and a long stay in hospital he was transferred to Fort Hunt on 25 September, 1943; then to the POW camp at Crossville later that month; finally arriving at Papago Park POW camp near Phoenix, Arizona in late January 1944.
+Following a surgical operation and a long stay in hospital he was transferred to Fort Hunt interrogation center, New York on 25 September 1943, then to the POW camp at Crossville, Tennessee later that month, finally arriving at Papago Park POW camp near Phoenix, Arizona in late January 1944.

 Escape from Papago Park

-After the war he became an architect, before joining the German Navy, now known as the Bundesmarine, once more in 1956.
-After graduating from the Naval War College in Newport (USA), Konteradmiral Guggenberger served as Deputy Chief of Staff on NATO command AFNORTH for four years.
+After the war he became an architect, before joining the Federal German Navy, the Bundesmarine, in 1956.
+After graduating from the Naval War College in Newport (USA), Konteradmiral Guggenberger served as Deputy Chief of Staff on NATO command AFNORTH (Allied Forces North Europe) for four years.
 He retired in October 1972 .